swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 ##### Bulk initialization of an `OutputSpan`'s memory:

 We include functions to perform bulk initialization of the memory represented by an `OutputSpan`.
-Initializing an `OutputSpan` from known-sized sources (such as `Collection` or `Span`) uses every element of the source.
-It is an error to do so when the available storage of the `OutputSpan` is too little to contain every element from the source.
-Initializing an `OutputSpan` from `Sequence` or `IteratorProtocol` will copy as many items as possible, either until the input is empty or the `OutputSpan`'s available storage is zero.
+Initializing an `OutputSpan` from a `Sequence` or a fixed-size source must use every element of the source.
+Initializing an `OutputSpan` from `IteratorProtocol` will copy as many items as possible, either until the input is empty or the `OutputSpan`'s available storage is zero.

 ```swift
 extension OutputSpan {